crabsatellite/crab_melodies_android_app/README.md

 4. **Jetpack Compose and MVVM Architecture**: The feed, album, and favorite user interfaces are built in Jetpack Compose following the Model-View-ViewModel (MVVM) architecture.
 This allows for clear separation of concerns and enhances the maintainability and testability of the application.

 5. **Room Database**: The application features local cache ability for favorite features, implemented using the Room Database.
-This allows users to save their favorite songs and access them offline.

 6. **Google Exoplayer**: The Google Exoplayer is integrated into the application to handle global music playback.
 This ensures that users can enjoy a smooth and high-quality music playback experience.